Predicted seafood price surge by late 2024: Trends and Opportunities for farmers

 Vietnam’s seafood exports are forecasted to exceed USD 5.5 billion in the second half of 2024.
 In key markets such as the US, EU, and China, demand for seafood is showing strong growth.

-In the latter half of 2024, the seafood industry is expected to experience significant growth, offering promising opportunities for farmers.
+In the second half of 2024, the seafood industry is expected to experience significant growth, offering promising opportunities for farmers.
 The recovery of global demand, particularly in major markets like the US, China, and the EU, alongside changes in trade policies and price fluctuations, is projected to elevate seafood export value to new heights.
 For seafood farmers, this presents an ideal time to adjust production plans and maximize yields to take advantage of the rising price trends.
 Let’s explore the key factors driving this growth and the standout opportunities for farmers in a volatile market environment.

 Since early 2024, the seafood market has been marked by fluctuations caused by inflation and the global economic downturn.
 However, with signs of recovery, the seafood industry’s outlook for the end of 2024 is looking brighter than ever.
 According to AgroMonitor, Vietnam’s pangasius export value rose by 11% in Q2 2024, reaching USD 502 million.
 This increase was primarily driven by a 22% rise in production, despite a 10% drop in average export prices.
 This highlights the stability of supply and the robust recovery of Vietnam’s pangasius sector.
 Additionally, shrimp exports in the first half of 2024 saw an 8% increase, reaching USD 1.6 billion, with further growth expected in the remaining months of the year.